Smaug123/jenkinsfile-lint-lsp/README.md

 A Language Server Protocol (LSP) implementation for validating Jenkinsfiles using a remote Jenkins instance.

+This is 100% vibe-coded with Sonnet 4.5.
+I have not even read the code, as I write this.
+It works.
+The rest of this README is also vibed; Sonnet makes these claims, but I have no idea whether they're correct.
+I draw your attention to the MIT licence: "WITHOUT WARRANTY OF ANY KIND...
+INCLUDING...
+FITNESS FOR A PARTICULAR PURPOSE".

 ## Features

 - **Real-time validation**: Validates Jenkinsfiles by sending them to your Jenkins instance